There's much to gain from Trump-Modi friendship: Indian-American Nikki Haley

 "We cannot abandon our responsibility to provide a voice for the voiceless," he said.
 Federation of Indian-American Christian Organizations or FIACONA in a statement thanked the White House for telling the media that Trump will raise the issue of religious freedom with Modi.

-"This is indeed a good first step to address this serious problem," said the organization representing Indian-American Christians.
+"This is indeed a good first step to address this serious problem," said the organisation representing Indian-American Christians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)